LL-Pengfei/CS1010-AY1819S1-Personal/docs/15-array.md

 }
 ```

-The code is ugly and bug prone.
+The code is ugly and bug-prone.
 Consider an alternative solution using an array.

 ```C
 long days_in_month[12] = {31, 28, 31, 30, 31, 30, 31, 31, 30, 31, 30, 31};